devjohnpark/devjohnpark.github.io/Docs/first.rst

 =========================================
 CupBot informs you of future World Cup matches by certain countries you choose, just by entering the country name into our telegram bot.
-You can also know if the tickets for the match are sold out or not.
+You can also know if the tickets for the match are sold out or not..

 ============  =================  ====================